-Kosovo is the poorest country on the whole European continent.
+Kosovo is one of the poorest country on the whole European continent.
 After the war, where men and animals were killed, only few stray dogs were found.
 Since 2008 the amount has increased incredibly, because Kosovo does not know any dog owner responsibility.

 Oktober 2016: Concept prepared by StrayCoCo for the humane regulation of stray dog population in Kosovo;